Doggy Has It - Advocate for dogs

 Over 4 million dogs die in shelters in the United States due to overcrowding.
 These are not second class dogs, on the contrary they are wiser and appreciate a warm bed like no other.

-Anja is an approved foster home with multiple rescue in the area.
-Sometimes they approach her when they need space to pull a dog that is considered urgent and in immediate danger of being put to sleep that very day.
+In 2019 Anja registered here own non for profit rescue called Doggy Has Soul Sanctuary.
+The need for help with donations, fundraisers, doing home checks or help with Facebook updates is always there.
+Even volunteering an hour a month will be a great help.
 Fostering is a great way of helping an animal, if your family is not ready to add a full time dog to the household.
 The rescue supports you with all the needs related to the animal and pays all the related expenses for that dog.
 All you need to do is shower it with love until a forever home is found.

 Anja would be delighted to guide you through fostering questions and help you find a good rescue that will match you with a great foster dog.